StormBit/stormbit.github.io/help/policies.md

 ---
 layout: page
 title: Network Policy
+subtitle: Revision 4 &mdash; 9th of October 2013
 ---

-# StormBit Network Policy
-## Revision 4 &mdash; 9th of October 2013

 <div class="tldr">tl;dr do whatever, so long as it isn't mean or against the law</div>